osrf/gazebo_user_guide/src/started_interfaces.md

 assumptions in the code you write to control simulated robots, you may have trouble transitioning to physical robots.
-This problem is likely if important functionality is put into Gazebo plugins when there is no analagous environment to run that code on the robot.
+This problem is likely if important functionality is put into Gazebo plugins when there is no analogous environment to run that code on the robot.
 For portability to hardware, it is best to keep algorithms (perception, planning, etc.) outside Gazebo and use standard middleware (ROS, Player, etc.) to communicate with simulation.